thelinkin3000/SonicLair/README.md

 # Soniclair
-## An album-centered subsonic client for PWA, Android and Desktop
 <div style="text-align:center, width:100%">
    <img src="./logo.svg">
 </div>

+## An album-centered subsonic client for PWA, Android and Desktop

-Soniclair is a minimal, mobile-ready, album-centered music client for subsonic compatible music servers built on top of [Capacitor] and [Tauri]
+SonicLair is a minimal, mobile-ready, album-centered music client for subsonic compatible music servers built on top of [Capacitor] and [Tauri]

 ## Features